 In the early days, TEPs marketed in Singapore are UK based policy.
-Hence the resale policies offered are in British pound (“GBP”) which subject investors to currency risk.
+Hence the resale policies offered are in British pound (“GBP”) which are subjected to currency risk.

-In lieu of currency risk, a number of companies saw opportunities and have since started TEPs to deal with Singapore (mainly in SGD) issued policy.
+In-lieu of currency risk, a number of companies saw opportunities and have since started dealing with TEPs issued in Singapore:

-2010 - Reps Holding pioneering Singapore Policy Market.
+2010 - Reps Holdings pioneering Singapore Policy Market.

 2012 - Purvis Capital followed closely.
 It is interesting to note that Purvis Capital was led by Mr Lim Wah Tong, Executive Director of Philips Securities Pte Ltd.